KoreTeknology/Blender-3x-Audio-Research/audio-dev-strategy.md

 + we want to focus on the most relevant audio processing implementation to support future developments.
 ```

 My approach is to look at the fundamental audio settings and preferences before going further.
 At this very beginning stage, a more **advanced preferences panel** is necessary.
 I also consider any changes from the user´s point of view. **A discrete implementation for the users is required**.
-As long as the user doesn´t look for Audio mixing features, the default audio setup will apply (Stereo channel, 1 Stereo Mix Bus, 2 outputs channels)
+As long as the user doesn´t look for Audio mixing features, the default audio setup will apply (Stereo channel, 1 Stereo Mix Bus, 2 Outputs channels, Device channel´s settings)

 **3 focused developments agendas:**
 - [Preferences and Default Sound Mixer Setup (from 1 to 16 output channels)]()